orassayag/israeli-group-coaching/README.md

 # Israeli Group Coaching Old

 Built in July 2010.
-Israeli Group Coaching site built for a customer and that was in production and expired a long time ago, and was a nice to build and get experience with real world projects.
+Israeli Group Coaching site built for a customer and that was in production and expired a long time ago, and was a nice to build and get experience with a real world project.
 Built using ASP.NET Web-Forms + jQuery, Database as of LINQ-TO-SQL.

 ## Getting Started